Last Updated on November 18, 2020

 Hangovers make everything hard—especially during the holiday season.
 For many, this time of year is jam-packed with activities.
 Our schedules are full of holiday party commitments, gifts to buy, food to cook, and family and friends to see.
-It can be hard to keep up, so sure, we may indulge in some alcohol to help take the edge off of the busy holiday season.
+It can be hard to keep up, so sure, we may indulge in some alcohol to help take the edge off of this busy, festive season.

 Initially, it might feel like alcohol helps us to relax; the first few sips seem to remove any of life’s worries.
 But when we over-indulge and find ourselves waking up the next day not feeling our best, we find that we are still faced with our long list of endless to-do’s.
 We wonder what happened when all we wanted to do was take the edge off.

 It happens.
 In fact, according to the Centers for Disease Control and Prevention, one in six US adults over-drinks about four times a month.

 So, what’s the best way to avoid a hangover this holiday season?
 If you’re looking to still enjoy your drinks at Christmas or New Year’s parties (and beyond) without the burden of feeling awful later, here are some simple holiday hangover tips to keep in mind.

 1. Know your limits and set them before you start drinking